 An inflexible work schedule causes stress and low morale, in fact, 68% of employees with inflexible work schedules reported an “unreasonable level of work stress.”
-Whereas those with a flexible schedule reported 20% of work-related stress.
+Whereas those with a flexible schedule reported substantially less work-related stress levels.
 In addition, 59% of individuals with an inflexible schedule want to quit their job compared to 22% with a flexible work schedule.

-  The physical and mental health of your team are important to the bottom line, to the customers, to the turnover rate and to their own sanity in their personal life.
-A flexible schedule leads to more happiness, productivity and to much less work related stress.
+The physical and mental health of your team is important to the bottom line, to the customers, to the turnover rate, and to their own sanity in their personal life.
+A flexible schedule leads to more happiness, productivity, and to much less work related stress.

 The line between work and home may become blurred.
 For example, if an employee finishes work at 2PM to pick their kids up from school then their boss won’t feel so guilty about calling them at 8PM for work matters.

 If an employee works much earlier or later than their coworkers then they’re often in the office alone or almost alone.
 This can lead to liability issues because if an accident or hazard occurs, the employee has no one to turn to.

 If an employee works from home some of the time, it can strain personal relationships.
 For example, your sister asks you to watch her kids because you’re working from home after all but you say no. Not everyone understands that working from home still means working.